mytestrepofolder/flat-file-translator/README.md

 	OURID OURCOL1 OURCOL3
 	OURIDXXX VAL21 VAL23

 6)	The app readers the column header list first and based on the headers filters out all the row values for the missing column(if any) based on the vendor file.
 7)	It also compares the ID;s in the vendror file with the ones in the ID mapping file and replaces all the vendor ID;s.
 Then it stores this result in a reqColList
 8)	It then passes this list to rowMapping() which reads the ID mapping file and filters out all the rows which not available in the mapping file
+9)	The ID Mapping and Column mapping (except the first Coloumn Header Row )file can be altered and the out file will be created based on the changes made to these two files.
 9)	For JAR dependencies I have used Maven.
 10)	I have used Maven Shade plugin to  package the artifacts in an uber-jar, including its dependencies.